codiverum/yii2-abstracttree/README.md

 CodiVerum Yii2 Extension for hierarchy data
 ========================================
 Extension contains abstract classes making it easy to implement tree-structured data in Yii2 Framework.
+It has what's needed in hierarchical data:
+  - multiple root nodes
+  - selecting parent, children, siblings, ancestors, descendants (also by distance); easy for programmer and also for DBMS.
+  - modifying trees like adding nodes, removing nodes and moving nodes (with or without subtree); simple (it's based on `id_parent` value changes - all the work is done by `AbstractNode` class)

-I've found other solutions implementing tree structured data but I wasn't satisfy by them so I created my own way (I haven't found that kind of solution).
+I have found other solutions implementing tree structured data (like nested sets) but I don't like using recursion or subqueries for frequent queries like selecting data.
+I created my own way (I haven't found that kind of solution).

-It allows for adding nodes, removing nodes, moving nodes (with or without subtree), getting ancestors, descendants, siblings etc. (see TreeNodeInterface) I hope you'll find it useful and easy.
+I hope you'll find it useful and easy.

 This is my first open-source work so I'll be glad to hear any suggestions.